evilsocket/joe/doc/templates/doc.md

 ### GET /api/v1/queries/

-Get a list of the queries that are currently loaded in the system.
+Get a list of the queries that are currently loaded in the system and that the user can access.

 #### Request